crossbario/crossbar/README.md

 Crossbar.io is made for *DevOps*: it allows *developers* to easily **compose** a system from self-contained, independent services or application components and *operators* to **distribute** application components freely across system resources like nodes without breaking application communication.

-We believe the above approach is scalable in terms of development and deployment, and in particular allows to create and operate more advanced systems with less complexity and in less time.
+We believe the above approach is scalable in terms of development and deployment, and in particular allows you to create and operate more advanced systems with less complexity and in less time.

 ## Things you can do